ivanceras/rust-vim-setup/README.md

 F2      - Focus cursor to files tab
 <Enter> - open the focused files/directory, duh!
-h,j,k,l - navigate the cursor left, down, up, right respectively i       - insert mode, you can start typing in you code.
+h,j,k,l - navigate the cursor left, down, up, right respectively i       - insert mode, you can start typing in your code.
 <ESC>   - back to default mode, where you can issue commands in vi
 :w      - write/save the file, you are editing
 :wqa    - save the file, then quit the editor closing vi including the files tab